coopdevs/lazona_connector/README.md

 `direnv allow`.
 You'll see an error message telling you so when cd-ing into the project's directory.

-You need to have a .envrc file created.
-Check our .envrc.example to see the minimum variables to define and their pourpose.
+You need to have an .envrc file created.
+Check the .envrc.example to see the required variables and their purpose.
 Run:

 ```
 cp .envrc.example .envrc